YerkeFromSDU/async-race-solution/README.md

-## Checklist 390/400 pts
+## Checklist 400/400 pts

 ## 🚀 UI Deployment

-- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.
+- [x] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.

 ## ✅ Requirements to Commits and Repository